Close Menu

 While caucasian-owned business revenue has grown, ours remains the same.

-We have the lowest growth of all women-owned businesses of color
+We have the lowest growth of all women-owned businesses of color.

-And the second-lowest # of all race/ethnicities.
+And the second-lowest number of all race/ethnicities.

 Source: American Express 2019 State of Women-Owned Business Report